agorapulse/grails-aws-sdk-kinesis/README.md

 ### Event consumer service

-Handle and process each event.
+The event consumer service handles and processes each event.
 This is where you put all your business logic.

 ```groovy
 import grails.plugins.awssdk.kinesis.AbstractEventService